feiticeir0/cheerlights/README.md

 **sudo python cheerlights.py**

+## About
 Cheerlights is a colaborative IoT project.
-Everytime some one changes the color, every device around the world (and then outside too) connected to Cheerlights will lit the same color.
+Everytime someone changes the color, every device around the world (and outside too) connected to Cheerlights API will display the same color.

 More info on: http://cheerlights.com/